mac-cain13/daemonizable-command/README.md

 Cur.: 29856.46 KByte stable (0.000 %)
 ```

-The first 3 iterations may be unstable in terms of memory usage, but after that it should be stable. *Even a slight increase of memory usage will crash your deamon over time!*
+The first 3 iterations may be unstable in terms of memory usage, but after that it should be stable. *Even a slight increase of memory usage will crash your daemon over time!*

 If you see an increase/stable/decrease loop you're probably save.
 It could be the garabage collector not cleaning up, you can fix this by using unset on variables to cleanup the memory yourself.